-The entire litigation arose because of the plaintiffs allegations that the company used departmental segregation that kept most Latinos confined to one department , even when they requested transfer.
+The litigation arose from allegations that the company used departmental segregation that kept most Latinos confined to one department , even when they requested transfer.
 The "Latino department" was department 911, and the "Vietnamese department" was 910.
 While the defendant claimed there was no racial segregation, the workers of department 911 allegedly received lower wages than workers in Department 910; had more physically demanding and dangerous jobs; worked more hours to meet their minimum production quotas; were provided inadequate safety equipment; were more frequently injured; and were required to perform menial tasks, such as cleaning the lunchroom and the bathroom, without compensation.
 The plaintiffs asserted that defendants "regularly and purposefully asserted a requirement of English language fluency to deny Latinos transfer to more desirable departments, including 910, and yet, defendants did not impose an English language fluency requirement on similarly situated non-Latino employees who do not speak or read English."
 Not only was their treatment allegedly beyond unfair, but, upon protesting those conditions in a staged walkout, the plaintiffs were fired.
-Colindres v.
-QuietFlex Manufacturing, 3690215 WL 2 (S.D.T.X.
+3690215 WL 2 (S.D.T.X.
 2004).
-Furthermore, the plaintiffs alleged violations of the Fair Labor Standards Act ("FLSA"), 29 U.S.C. § 201 et seq., on the ground that they were regularly required to work in excess of 40 hours per week, but were not paid for such overtime work."
-Colindres v.
-QuietFlex Manufacturing, 3690215 WL 3 (S.D.
+Furthermore, the plaintiffs alleged violations of the Fair Labor Standards Act (FLSA), 29 U.S.C. § 201 et seq., on the ground that they were regularly required to work in excess of 40 hours per week, but were not paid for such overtime work.
+3690215 WL 3 (S.D.
 Tex.
-2004)
+2004).

 On December 4, 2004, the Court (Judge Rosenthal) granted the EEOC's motion to intervene.
 The EEOC sought a permanent injunction against Quietflex prohibiting it from engaging in employment practices that discriminate on the basis of national origin.
 The EEOC also asks the Court to order back wages plus interest, compensatory damages, and punitive damages for the plaintiffs.
-According to its press release, the EEOC filed suit after, investigating the case, finding discrimination took place, and exhausting its conciliation efforts to reach a voluntary pre-litigation settlement.
+According to the EEOC press release, the EEOC only filed suit after investigating the case, finding discrimination, and exhausting its conciliation efforts to reach a voluntary pre-litigation settlement.

 On January 6, 2003, all other counsel withdrew, and the plaintiffs were represented solely by the Mexican American Legal Defense and Education Fund, Inc.